Kreattehak/ClientDatabaseAngularFront/README.md

 ## Future of this project

+It's very likely possible that I will provide some data which would allow this app to work even without rest resources.
 It's very likely possible that I will implement Angular unit tests in this project, then I probably use it as a base for more complex project.